(Her father was overwhelmed with making a parnasa and caring for his injured wife.)

 Luckily, my friend and her younger sister ended up at the tiny 2-bedroom apartment of Rav Finkel, one of the Gedolei Hador and the Rosh Yeshiva of Mir, where she and her sister remained for the next two years.

-But overwhelmed by her suddenly upended life, Leah cried out, “They’re burning me, they’re burning me!”
+But overwhelmed by everything up until that point, Leah cried out, “They’re burning me!
+They’re burning me!”